tvaskisalo/Solita-dev-exercise-2023/README.md

 at the project's root directory

 Note that after the tests docker-compose will start backend and frontend in testing-mode for cypress and thus will not exit automatically.

-NOTE: On windows 10, sometimes the backend does not wait for the mongodb container correctly.
-If the backend fails to connect to the mongodb, simply shut down the containers with CTRL + C and run the above command again.

 ### Manually